 C464 - Introduction to Communication - This introductory communication course allows candidates to become familiar with the fundamental communication theories and practices necessary to engage in healthy professional and personal relationships.
 Candidates will survey human communication on multiple levels and critically apply the theoretical grounding of the course to interpersonal, intercultural, small group, and public presentational contexts.
 The course also encourages candidates to consider the influence of language, perception, culture, and media on their daily communicative interactions.
 In addition to theory, candidates will engage in the application of effective communication skills through systematically preparing and delivering an oral presentation.
 By practicing these fundamental skills in human communication, candidates become more competent communicators as they develop more flexible, useful, and discriminatory communicative practices in a variety of contexts.
 Note: There are references within this video to Taskstream.
 If Taskstream is not part of your student experience, please disregard, and locate your task(s) within your course.
-C468 - Information Management and the Application of Technology - Information Management and the Application of Technology and the management of patient information.
-This includes understanding the evolving role of nurse informaticists; demonstrating the skills needed to use electronic health records; identifying nurse-sensitive outcomes that lead to quality improvement measures; supporting the contributions of nurses to patient care; examining workflow changes related to the implementation of computerized management systems; and learning to analyze the implications of new technology on security, practice, and research.
+C483 - Principles of Management - Principles of Management provides students with an introductory look at the discipline of management and its context within the business environment.
+Students of this course build on previously mastered competencies by taking a more in-depth look at management as a discipline and how it differs from leadership while further exploring the importance of communication within business.
+This course provides students with a business generalist overview in the areas of strategic planning, total quality, entrepreneurship, conflict and change, human resource management, diversity, and organizational structure.